 We forgo the physical fight first.
 Instead, we begin by attacking with our words.
 In a fight scene with a girl, she’s going to first talk her way out of it, or talk down her opponent rather than jump head-long into a fight, especially if it’s against a boy or man who has a stronger build than her, and therefore someone with a higher advantage to win.

-I’m a LOT more knowledgeable in the ways of a girl seeing as I AM one, but I think it makes sense that a boy would rather get rid of the threat immediately by physical force, whereas a girl would want to weaken or defeat the threat without physical contact, because it isn’t their strong suite.
+I’m a LOT more knowledgeable in the ways of a girl seeing as I AM one, but I think it makes sense that a boy would rather get rid of the threat immediately by physical force, whereas a girl would want to weaken or defeat the threat without physical contact, because it isn’t their strong suit.

 Stage Two: Tend & Befriend